stefanv/numpy/doc/neps/enum.rst

   # explicitly provide all the numerical values
   t = np.dtype('enum[A:0, B:12, C:3, D:4, E:128]')

-  # explicitly provide some of the numerical values
+  # explicitly provide some of the numerical values, B=11, C=12, etc.
   t = np.dtype('enum[A:10, B, C, D, E:128]')

   # explicitly specify the storage